Doctoral Thesis & Dissertation

 Student should submit all documents eight weeks before the defense will be held.

-Initially, PhD student submits the final version of the dissertation electronically into the Qualification Theses Database (in PDF format) in ISIS information system.
+Initially, PhD student submits the final version of the dissertation electronically into the Qualification Theses Database (in PDF format) in InSIS information system.
 The proper electronic submission has to be confirmed by the following notification: “Correct submission of the thesis confirmed – The electronic version of the dissertation was submitted and the correct submission was confirmed.
 The submission process is hereby finished.
 The thesis cannot be modified anymore.”
-Only after this step, the dissertation and other requested documents may be submitted for a Defense.(During submission, ISIS information system requires Abstract and Keywords in English).
+Only after this step, the dissertation and other requested documents may be submitted for a Defense.(During submission, InSIS information system requires Abstract and Keywords in English).

 A student who has not passed both the Colloquium/Dissertation Proposal Defense and State Doctoral Examination cannot apply for a Defense.